Continuous SUN (Stable, Unique, and Novel) Metric for Generative Modeling of Inorganic Crystals: Uniqueness and Novelty

-Even though $d_\mathrm{comp}$ and $d_\mathrm{wyckoff}$ allow for more targeted evaluations, they are still discrete and cannot measure the degree of similarity.
-To overcome this limitation, we propose using the following continuous distance functions.
-For compositional comparison, we suggest using $d_\mathrm{magpie}$: the Euclidean distance between Magpie fingerprints consisting of 145 attributes, including stoichiometric attributes and elemental property statistics \citep{ward2016general}.
-Note that \citet{nguyen2023hierarchical} used $d_\mathrm{magpie}$ for uniqueness evaluation, but did not apply it to novelty or compare it with other distance functions.
-For structural comparison, we propose using $d_\mathrm{amd}$, the $L_\infty$ distance between Average Minimum Distance (AMD) vectors \citep{widdowson2022average}.
-Each AMD vector is a structural fingerprint for a crystal, where AMD$[k]$ represents the mean distance from an atom to its $k^\mathrm{th}$ nearest neighbor, averaged over all atoms in a primitive unit cell.
-Note that previous studies used $d_\mathrm{amd}$ to evaluate novelty of a single sample \citep{widdowson2025geographic}, or to identify duplicates in crystal databases or generated samples \citep{ANOSOVA2026112108}.
-However, these studies did not derive a single, continuous uniqueness or novelty score for a set of generated samples to compare different models or distance functions.
+\paragraph{\bm{$d_\mathrm{elm}$} and \bm{$d_\mathrm{am}$}} While $d_\mathrm{comp}$ and $d_\mathrm{wyckoff}$ allow for more targeted evaluations, they remain limited by their discrete nature, which prevents the quantification of the degree of similarity.
+To overcome this drawback, we propose the adoption of continuous distance functions.
+For compositional comparison, we employ the Element Mover's Distance $d_\mathrm{elm}$, which is defined as the optimal transport cost between compositions \citep{hargreaves2020earth}.
+Specifically, it treats composition as a histogram of elements and computes the minimum cost of moving one histogram to another based on the chemical similarity \citep{glawe2016optimal} of the constituent elements.
+For structural comparison, we utilize $d_\mathrm{am}$, the $L_\infty$ distance between Average Minimum Distance (AMD) vectors \citep{widdowson2022average}.
+The AMD vector is a structural fingerprint for a crystal, where AMD$[k]$ denotes the mean distance from an atom to its $k^\mathrm{th}$ nearest neighbor, averaged over all atoms in a primitive unit cell.
+Previous studies used $d_\mathrm{am}$ to evaluate the novelty of a single sample \citep{widdowson2025geographic}, or to identify duplicates in crystal databases or generated samples \citep{ANOSOVA2026112108}.
+However, they did not derive a single, continuous uniqueness $\overline{\mathrm{U}}$ or novelty $\overline{\mathrm{N}}$ for a set of generated samples to compare different models or distance functions.
+Although $d_\mathrm{elm}$ and $d_\mathrm{am}$ are not normalized in their original formulations, we normalize them to the range [0, 1] using the formula $d = \frac{d'}{1 + d'}$, where $d'$ is the original unnormalized distance.
+This normalized metric retains the properties of a proper pseudometric.